Ukraine Foundation

 To our friends, partners, and supporters around the globe: thank you for standing with Ukraine.
 Together, we can transform resolve into results, hope into action, and vision into a future where peace and progress prevail.

-Kyiv and Sofia: Alex Luna Taking Somnia Disaster -A Chernobyl-Fukushima Cultural Bridge- Across European Parliaments
+Kyiv & Sofia: Alex Luna Taking Somnia Disaster -A Chernobyl-Fukushima Cultural Bridge- Across European Parliaments

 Somnia Disaster Featured In ICTV News